 - An excel spreadsheet with the amount of funding you’re requesting and your anticipated expenses.
 Template

-At the conclusion of your activities, you must submit the following materials to the Academic Dean’s Office:
+At the conclusion of your activities, you must submit the following materials to the Academic Dean’s Office using the online form:

 - An abstract of approximately 150 words (2 paragraphs) that can be posted on the Earlham website to promote faculty accomplishments.
 All grantees and the titles of their projects will be posted, along with selected abstracts.